SQUARE-WAVES/route_generator/README.md

 you would get an excpetion telling you that "with-cheese" isn't a valid query parameter.

-#anythign else I should know?
+#anything else I should know?

 right now query parameters are always optional, you are never required to give them. as well.
 URLS are automatically url-escaped, but no other escaping is done.